Pragati01234/Pragati01234/README.md

 also, I have a good understanding of human behavior which helps me deal with difficult situations and makes it easier for me to work.
 I am bilingual, knowing both English and Hindi, with expertise in both written and communication.

-• I plan on becoming a skilled professional who is willing to dive deep into their area of interest.
+• I plan on becoming a skilled professional who is willing to dive deep into my area of interest.

 <h3 align="left">Connect with me:</h3>
 <p align="left">